 Promote United Way of St. Joseph County

 Speak up and stand strong as someone who knows how to Live United.
 Wear the Live United shirt proudly in your community.
-Add the cause to your Facebook profile.
-Let your voice be heard and show the world what it means to Live United.
+Follow us on social media and help spread the word!
+Let your voice be heard and show the world what it means to LIVE UNITED.

 Stay Up-to-date on Public Policy

 Several bills are already working their way through Capital Hill to help improve the quality of life for everyone living in the United States.
 Click here to visit United Way of America's Public Policy page and learn more about how you can work with the government to advance the common good.
 Check out the Indiana Association of United Way's (IaUW) regular Public Policy Online Updates.

 One of the easiest ways to affect change in your community is by voting.
 Whether the issue be local, regional, or national, your vote is one way to raise your voice in support of your community.

 The Earned Income Tax Credit (EITC) is the most effective anti-poverty program in the United States.
 EITC helps to advance the common good in communities by encouraging work, reducing poverty, helping families meet basic needs, and improving children’s academic achievement.
 Additionally, the Child Tax Credit (CTC) can help to reduce child poverty by boosting credit per child and allowing families’ access to the refundable component of the credit when earnings surpass a certain amount.

 United Way is encouraging you to weigh-in with important members of Congress in support of EITC and CTC.
 United Ways across the nation support both EITC and CTC, which help working families become financially stable.

 By protecting EITC and CTC, you can help working families.
 United Way has been actively engaged in the tax policy debate, has worked exclusively with tax policy issues, and has been leading the sector-wide effort to preserve the charitable deduction.

 Send a letter to Congress - Take action now!